Ri2rathod/wp-live-chat-users/wp-plugin/README.md

 *   **Composer** (for managing PHP dependencies)

 === 1.
 Plugin Setup ===
-1. Upload the `wp-live-chat-users` folder to your `/wp-content/plugins/` directory.
+1. Upload the `chatpulse` folder to your `/wp-content/plugins/` directory.
 2. Navigate to the plugin directory and run `composer install` to install PHP dependencies.
 3. Activate the plugin through the 'Plugins' menu in WordPress.